 - What was the rationale for choosing this student/person?
 Describe the person in terms of gender, age, strengths, and any other relevant characteristics such as educational needs or living situation.
 Describe the context of the MAPS process.
 Who was present?
 Where did it occur?
 (Note: Whenever possible, conduct the interview in the individual's home) (4 points) - 2.
 For each of the steps of the process, organize and report in writing the responses to MAPS questions and any other questions you asked.
 Document the decision making process(es) used to identify and prioritize needs and goals.
 Also identify potential next steps.
 (7 points) - 3.
 For the "Plan of Action," recommend specific areas or skills to work on based upon the outcomes of the MAPS process.
 Translate the outcomes of the MAPS session into 3 goals.
-Each goal must have at least two accompanying benchmarks as well as a "positive" baseline or present level of performance statement.
+Each goal must have a positively stated present level of performance (PLOP) statement and at least two accompanying interim objectives of benchmarks.
 At least one goal should relate to relationships, friendships, and/or social skills.
 At least one goal should relate to life beyond the current school context (e.g., recreational, living, or vocational life in the community, post-secondary life, transition to the next school).
 The remaining goal should directly relate to an important theme that emerged from the MAPS meeting.
-(9 points) - Write a reflection on the experience that includes your own reaction to the process, the reaction of the participants, ways in which you would "better" prepare for or conduct a MAPS session in the future, as well as any other feelings and thoughts about how to implement and promote familycentered and student-led assessment and planning approaches in IEP development and futures planning.
+(9 points) - 4.
+Write a reflection on the experience that includes your own reaction to the process, the reaction of the participants, ways in which you would "better" prepare for or conduct a MAPS session in the future, as well as any other feelings and thoughts about how to implement and promote family-centered and student-led assessment and planning approaches in IEP development and futures planning.
 (5 points)